2004-okari/MY-PORTFOLIO/README.md

 ### Key Features <a name="key-features"></a>

   1.prints out a portfolio webpage
-  2.It is made to cater for mobile devices 3.Introductory page
+  2.It is made to cater for mobile devices and desktops 3.Introductory page
   4.Links to social profiles
   5.Menu bar that open up to give various options 6.Preview of project page
   7.About section with personal skills
   8.contact section
+  9.Responsive design

 ## 💻 Getting Started <a name="getting-started"></a>